Thursday, September 2, 2010

 Christology and Eschatology

 You can have an intimate knowledge of the heart and mind of a person you love but still find it difficult to describe him to someone else.
 The Church during the first centuries would struggle to find the words to describe Jesus, especially to refute false statements about her Beloved.
-We see a summary of those words in the ancient Apostle's Creed and the Christian-defining Nicene Creed.
+Today this is called "development of doctrine".
+Not that doctrine "evolves" into something different but rather the Church's understanding grows as a seed grows with genetic integrity.
+We see a summary of this growth in understanding in the ancient Apostle's Creed and the Christian-defining Nicene Creed.
 Jesus is true God and true Man.
 It is of first importance that we accept true doctrine about Christ, Christology.
-It is also important to have true doctrine about the Last Things, Eschatology.
+There is also no reason I know that our understanding of true doctrine about the last things, Eschatology, cannot grow as well.

 Yet, today, while there is a great body of Sacred Tradition and Scripture concerning the resurrection, most Christians must rely on the creedal formulae “I believe in...the resurrection of the body and life everlasting.”
 (Apostle's) and “I look for the resurrection of the dead, and the life of the world to come.”
 (Nicene).
 Again, in my personal opinion the Church would benefit today from a definitive expression on the true physical condition of the resurrected body and the true dominion of the resurrected soul.
 Real human flesh under the power of a real human soul in heavenly union with God.
 Aside from this Catholic development I also think our personal spiritual progress is indicated by our idea of the “life of the world to come”.